 - Netherlands Graduate Research School of Science, Technology and Modern Culture.

 In the graduate school of 4TU.Ethics, three categories of PhD-students are distinguished.
-For various reasons, the educational program and curriculum requirements are different for these categories.
+For various reasons, the educational programme and curriculum requirements are different for these categories.
 The three categories are: